Discover all the fantastic things to do in the Lake District.

 Kendal Lake District

-Graythwaite Adventure provides award-winning outdoor experiences on Graythwaite Estate; 5,000 acres of carefully managed estate land, woodland, parkland and lake frontage, on the shores of Windermere.
-20 minutes drive from Skelwith Fold.
+Graythwaite Adventure provides award-winning outdoor experiences on Graythwaite Estate; 5,000 acres of carefully managed estate land, woodland.

 Skelwith Fold Caravan Park